walterpinson/reference-architecture-api/README.md

 # Getting Started

 ## Overview
+This repository, `reference-architecture-api`, is a core component of an overal reference architecture that I promote for building secure enterprise and Internet-scale web applications.
+The is API repository can be used as a template to build microservices in an efficient and repeatable way.

+There is no need to reinvent the wheel.
+And many best practices are already baked into this solution.

+This example API is built on the .NET Core and is cross platform compatiable.
+It can run locally on any platform that can host .NET Core and is specifically implemented to run within Linux-based Docker containers.

 ## Documentation
 You can find further documentation detailing the concepts behind this reference architecture in this repository's related Wiki.